A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Methods for conditional density estimation

-where $m_{\beta_u}(\lambda)$ is the mean function (also called trend) of the $u$-th GP which has to be specified or estimated.
-A constant $m_{\beta_u}(\lambda) = \beta_u$ or a one-degree polynomial trend is usually considered and recommended in practice.
-But any linear regression model on a set of known basis functions could be used instead.
-For simplicity, we will assume in the sequel that the prior mean is a constant $\beta_u$.
-The covariance function $\sigma_u^2K_{\psi_u}(\lambda,\,\lambda^\prime)$ controls the regularity and scale of the trajectories of the GP ($\psi_u$ is the correlation length and $\sigma_u^2$ is the variance parameter).
-The covariance function $\sigma_u^2K_{\psi_u}(\lambda,\,\lambda^\prime)$ is positive semi-definite and encodes the dependence structure of the $u$-th GP.
-One of the most popular choice of the covariance function is the Matérn $5/2$ covariance function, as recommended in \citep{gu2018robust}, among others.
-The Matérn $5/2$ covariance function is given by:
+For simplicity, we assume in the sequel that the prior mean is constant and equal to $\beta_u$.
+The covariance function $\sigma_u^2 K_{\psi_u}(\lambda,\lambda^\prime)$ controls both the regularity and the scale of the GP trajectories.
+It encodes the dependence structure of the $u$th GP and must be positive semidefinite.
+When $\theta_u(\lambda)$ is assumed to be highly smooth, the Matérn~5/2 covariance function is among the most commonly used choices, as recommended in particular in \citep{gu2018robust}.
+It is defined as